PremiseHealth/angularjs-styleguide/README.md

   1. [Minification and annotation](#minification-and-annotation)

 ## General
-  - When possible, use angular.element(), etc. instead of jQuery lookups and DOM manipulation.
+  - ^When possible, use angular.element(), etc. instead of jQuery lookups and DOM manipulation.
-  - Don't wrap element inside of $().
+  - ^Don't wrap element inside of $().
 All AngularJS elements are already jqobjects.
-  - Do not pollute your $scope.
+  - ^Do not pollute your $scope.
 Only add functions and variables that are being used in the templates.
-  - Do not use $ prefix for the names of variables, properties and methods.
+  - ^Do not use $ prefix for the names of variables, properties and methods.
 This prefix is reserved for AngularJS usage.
-  - Use ng-bind or ng-cloak instead of simple {{ }} to prevent a FOUC (Flash of Unrendered Content).
+  - ^Use ng-bind or ng-cloak instead of simple {{ }} to prevent a FOUC (Flash of Unrendered Content).
-  - When you need to set the src of an image dynamically use ng-src instead of src with {{}}.
+  - ^When you need to set the src of an image dynamically use ng-src instead of src with {{}}.
-  - When you need to set the href of an anchor tag dynamically use ng-href instead of href with {{}}
+  - ^When you need to set the href of an anchor tag dynamically use ng-href instead of href with {{}}

 ## Files
-  - **One module per file**: Each file should have only one module definition.
+  - **^One module per file**: Each file should have only one module definition.
 Exceptions are your app definition file (usually app.js), and any modules that need a config module.

-  - **Each file should get its own namespace**: The namespace should follow its directory structure.
+  - **^Each file should get its own namespace**: The namespace should follow its directory structure.
 The module namespace is /<project name>/path/to/file.
 Note that you leave the src root out of the filepath (the src root is typically /app).
 Ex: If your project is called LocAdmin, your file is a controller for the LocationsListing directive and is named LocationsListingCtrl it will likely have the following path on your filesystem: /LocAdmin/app/components/locationsListing.
    ```javascript
     .module('locAdmin.components.locationsListing.locationsListingCtrl', [
     ]);
    ```

- - **Each filename should match the controller/service/etc name**: A file with a .controller(‘mainCtrl’) definition should be named mainCtrl.js
+ - **^Each filename should match the controller/service/etc name**: A file with a .controller(‘mainCtrl’) definition should be named mainCtrl.js

- - **Function name and file name should match**: Given the the function definition below, you would name your file locationsListingCtrl.js.
+ - **^Function name and file name should match**: Given the the function definition below, you would name your file locationsListingCtrl.js.
 Note that filenames should start with a lowercase letter.

     ```javascript
     function LocationsListingCtrl($scope) {
     }
     ```
-  - **Each module should be CommonJS compatible**: This means using module.exports and require().
+  - **^Each module should be CommonJS compatible**: This means using module.exports and require().
 Further explanations [here]( http://spinejs.com/docs/commonjs) (change the dropdown from Coffeescript to JavaScript to change the source code on that page).
 Note that at some point in the future this recommendation may switch to ES6 Modules, using the ES6 Module transpiler from Square (or traceur).

    ```javascript
     // recommended